Representation Learning with Statistical Independence to Mitigate Bias: Experiments

 \subsection{HIV Diagnosis Based on MRIs}

-Our first task aims at diagnosing HIV patients \vs~control subjects (CTRL) based on brain MRIs.
+Neuroimaging studies increasingly rely on machine learning models to identify differences in brain images between cohorts.
+Our first task aims at classifying HIV patients \vs~control subjects (CTRL) based on brain MRIs to help understanding the impact of HIV on the brain.
 The study cohort includes 223 CTRLs and 122 HIV patients who are seropositive for the HIV-infection with CD4 count $>100~\frac{\text{cells}}{\mu L}$ (average: 303.0).
 Since the HIV subjects are significantly older in age than the CTRLs (CTRL: $45\pm17$, HIV: $51\pm8.3$, $p<.001$) in this study, normal aging becomes a potential task bias; prediction of diagnosis labels may be dependent on subjects' age instead of true HIV markers.

 The T1-weighted MRIs are all skull stripped, affinely registered to a common template, and resized into a $64\times64\times64$ volume.
 For each run of the 5-fold cross-validation, the training folds are augmented by random shifting (within one-voxel distance), rotation (within one degree) in all 3 directions, and left-right flipping based on the assumption that HIV infection affects the brain bilaterally \cite{adeli2018chained}.
 The data augmentation results in a balanced training set of 1024 CTRLs and 1024 HIVs.
 As the flipping removes left-right orientation, the ConvNet is built on half of the 3D volume containing one hemisphere.
 The representation extractor $\FE$ has 4 stacks of $2\times2\times2$ 3D convolution/ReLu/batch-normalization/max-pooling layers yielding 4096 intermediate features.
 Both $\BP$ and $\CC$ have one hidden layer of dimension 128 with $tanh$ as the activation function.
 As discussed, the task bias should be handled within individual groups rather the whole dataset.
-Motivated by recent medical studies \cite{rao2017predictive,adeli2018chained}, we perform the adversarial training with respect to the protected variable of age only on the CTRL group because HIV subjects may exhibit irregular aging.
-This practice ensures that the features of both CTRL and HIV subjects are unbiased towards normal aging.
+Motivated by recent medical studies \cite{rao2017predictive,adeli2018chained}, we perform the adversarial training with respect to the protected variable of age only on the CTRLs because HIV subjects may exhibit irregular aging.
+Extension analysis of this conditional modeling applied to medical applications can be found at \cite{zhaoadeli2020cf-net}.